-60% of companies this year achieved at least a good level of compliance and provided analysis and clear disclosure specific to the portfolio company and/or the market in which it operates and provided context to the portfolio company's current and expected performance (2021: 52%).
-The disclosures were forward looking and explained the companies' expectations.
-There was clear linkage included between trends and changes in the external market and the results of the business in the period.
+Only 36% of companies this year achieved at least a good level of compliance and provided analysis and clear disclosure specific to the portfolio company and/or the market in which it operates and provided context to the portfolio company's current and expected performance (2022: 60%).
+This is a disappointing drop from the prior year and this disclosure will be monitored closely next year, given its importance.

 Basic disclosures included statements that were general, did not include quantitative information where relevant and lacked information on internal and external factors driving the growth of the company.
 The statements provided little additional information for the users of the accounts, although included sufficient appropriate references to comply with the basic guideline requirements.
-40% of companies produced such basic disclosures (2021: 48%).
+64% of companies produced such basic disclosures (2022: 40%).

+Environmental matters

-Environmental matters Expectations for compliance The report must, to the extent necessary for an understanding of the development, performance or position of the company's business, include information about environmental matters (including the impact of the company's business on the environment), including information about any policies of the company in relation to those matters and the effectiveness of those policies.
+Expectations for compliance

+The report must, to the extent necessary for an understanding of the development, performance or position of the company's business, include information about environmental matters (including the impact of the company's business on the environment), including information about any policies of the company in relation to those matters and the effectiveness of those policies.

 See section 12 of the Good Practice Guide (page 15).